Highest-earning zip codes in the Springfield area

+COVID-19 in 2020 drastically altered income and poverty levels, along with consumer habits and job opportunities—the fallout of which continues today.

-Stacker compiled a list of the highest-earning zip codes in Springfield, MO using data from the U.S. Census Bureau.
+Stacker compiled a list of the highest-earning zip codes in Springfield using data from the U.S. Census Bureau.
 Zip codes were mapped to city using Simple Maps.
 Counties are ranked by 2019 5-year estimate median household income.

 Education levels and occupation contribute mightily to salaries, but where a worker lives can give a boost to employees across the board—or result in diminished earnings.
 It’s not just a location’s tax rates and cost of living, either.
 According to a Brookings study, simple geography is responsible for a large variation in earnings: Sebring, Florida, for example, has the low median earning of just $26,000, while the metro area of San Jose-Sunnyvale-Santa Clara in California boasts a median earning figure of $65,000.
 The same study found that overall workers in the top-earning 30 locations across the U.S. earn an average of 37% more than the workers in the bottom 30 locations.